CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 The cover image must not contain any occurrence of the PowerShell close-comment block string "#>" (0x23, 0x3E), apart from the ones inserted by the program, as this will break the PowerShell script.

-Unfortunatly, with the comment-block string length being only two bytes, the probablilty that this character sequence will appear somewhere within the image data is quite high.
-The larger the image, the greater the probablity of multiple hits.
-I would not even consider trying images larger than 400KB.
+Unfortunatly, with the comment-block string length being only two bytes, the probablilty that this character sequence will appear somewhere within the cover image is quite high.
+The larger the image, the greater the probablity of multiple comment-block character sequences.
+The maximum size limit of cover images for ***jpws*** is 512KB.

-It's possible to edit out close-comment block strings within the image data by slightly decreasing the image dimensions using an editor such as GIMP.
+If multiple comment-block character sequences are detected within the cover image, jpws (using libjpeg-turbo & stb_image) will attempt to remove possible to edit out close-comment block strings within the image data by slightly decreasing the image dimensions using an editor such as GIMP.
 Repeat, if necessary.

 I may try to automate this process in later versions of jpws.